Mechanism Design for Value Maximizers: Model and Preliminaries

-In this paper, we will have trouble in continuous bid spaces when ties occur; to solve this we introduce a slight weakening of DSIC that allows arbitrary behavior on a set of bids that ``never occurs'':
+In this paper, we will have trouble in continuous bid spaces when truthful bidding would induce a tie; to solve this we use a slight weakening of DSIC that allows arbitrary behavior on a set of bids that ``never occur'':